 (As above, the contents of Figure 1.b were carefully taken from a web page of the U.S. National Oceanic and Atmospheric Administration.2)

-As part of a long-term project of the U.S. CDC (the Autism and Developmental Disabilities Monitoring Project), research was carried out in the section of Utah that is the same as the area heavily affected by waste incinerator emissions.2a (See Figures 1.c and 1.b.)
-Compared with the average autism prevalence (1.42%) of the other ten U.S. locations where the CDC carried out measurements for its 2014 report,2b prevalence in this section of Utah was found to be 1.86%.
-The U.S. Department of Education reported a prevalence of 0.67% for Utah as a whole in its 2015-2016 data, which is well below the national average.a
+As part of a long-term project of the U.S. CDC (the Autism and Developmental Disabilities Monitoring Project), research was carried out in the section of Utah that is the same as the area heavily affected by waste incinerator emissions.2a (See Figures 1.c and 1.b here) Compared with the average autism prevalence (1.42%) of the other ten U.S. locations where the CDC carried out measurements for its 2014 report,2b prevalence in this section of Utah was found to be 1.86%.
+The U.S. Department of Education reported an ASD prevalence of 0.67% for Utah as a whole in its 2015-2016 data, which is well below the national average.a

 So the reader's attention might reasonably be drawn to the associations between incinerator pollution sources and autism prevalence in several distinct, separate parts of the U.S., as indicated above.